Scrut1ny/GrapheneOS-Guide/README.md

 - 📳 Configuring Mobile Carrier
   - Use a free public Wi-Fi network far from your home to configure your recently acquired mobile carrier.
+- 🌐 Utilizing Port 53 with VPN
+  - Connect to a VPN service that allows port configuration and set it to use port 53.
+This helps bypass login requirements on public WiFi networks, granting you unrestricted access to the internet while maintaining privacy and security.

 - 📲 Mobile Accessories (optional)
   - Protective Case/Cover